Claiming COVID costs, and 4 other questions about filing your taxes this year

 "Hands down, the fastest way to get your refund check is to file electronically and have the funds direct deposited into your bank account," Khalfani-Cox said.
 "Most people already do this, but some people actually file paper returns."

-If all goes smoothly, the IRS said, taxpayers who claim either the EITC or the Additional Child Tax Credit (ACTC) should expect to get their refund by the first week of March.
+If all goes smoothly, the IRS said, taxpayers who claim either the EITC or the additional child tax credit should expect to get their refund by the first week of March.

 So, when is the tax deadline?